Introduction

 In April 1861, James and Mary lived at 13 Chapel Street, East Stonehouse, and James was a sailor.

 Mary died at Hardington on 1 November 1887, aged 67.
-Tragically, she left her home during a gale, and the following day, two labourers found her drowned body in the river near Bridge Close Farm.[1]
+Tragically, she left their home during a gale, and the following day, two labourers found her drowned body in the river near Bridge Close Farm.[2]

-The censuses of 1891 and 1901 show James staying at a boarding house in Revelstoke.
-He died in 1908, aged 87.
+The censuses of 1891 and 1901 show James staying at a boarding house in Noss Mayo run by a widow named Sarah Reeves.
+He died in 1908, aged 87.[3]

 References